jacopotagliabue/recs-at-resonable-scale/README.md

 _A note on containers_

-At the moment of writing, Merlin does not have an official ECR, so we pulled the following image:

-* `nvcr.io/nvidia/merlin/merlin-tensorflow-training:22.10`

-and slightly changed the entry point to work with Metaflow.
-The `docker` folder contains the relevant files - the current flow uses a public ECR repository we prepared on our AWS (`public.ecr.aws/b3x2d2n0/metaflow_merlin`) when running training in _BATCH_; if you wish to use your own ECR or the repo above becomes unavailable for whatever reason, you can just change the relevant `image` parameter in the flow.
+At the moment of writing, Merlin does not have an official ECR, so we pulled `nvcr.io/nvidia/merlin/merlin-tensorflow:22.10` and slightly changed the entry point to work with Metaflow / AWS Batch.
+The `docker` folder contains the relevant files - the current flow uses a public ECR repository we prepared on our AWS when running training in _BATCH_; if you wish to use your own ECR or the repo above becomes unavailable for whatever reason, you can just change the relevant `image` parameter in the flow (note: you need to register for a free NVIDIA account first to be able to pull from nvcr).

 ## Setup